-I'll be giving cooking classes every day of the week except Sunday, and the choices cover a wide variety of topics: Market-to-table, full meals, classic French dishes, French pastries and an apéro party!
+I'll be giving cooking classes every day of the week except Sunday, and the choices cover a wide variety of topics: Market-to-table, full meals, classic French dishes, and French pastries!

 For the entire line-up, check out the new Cook in Provence page, but below I've given you a little bite about each new class.